celsiusnarhwal/RIL/docs/simple/index.md

     `simple.version` is the highest major version of Simple Icons that RIL may use (or `latest`).
 RIL will use the newest version of Simple Icons available within this constraint.

-    Must be greater than or equal to 10.
+    If this is an integer, it must be greater than or equal to 10.
 Defaults to `latest`.

     === "pyproject.toml"